marianesfg/windows-uwp.pt-br/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

             }

-            await args.Request.SendResponseAsync(returnData); // Return the data to the caller. messageDeferral.Complete(); // Complete the deferral so that the platform knows that we're done responding to the app service call.
+            await args.Request.SendResponseAsync(returnData); // Return the data to the caller.
+            // Complete the deferral so that the platform knows that we're done responding to the app service call.
+            // Note for error handling: this must be called even if SendResponseAsync() throws an exception. messageDeferral.Complete();
         }